Courses by semester

 Advanced Instruction in Gamelan

 Concentrated instruction for students in advanced techniques of performance on Indonesian gamelan instruments.
+Full details for MUSIC 4641 - Advanced Instruction in Gamelan |

 Fall, Spring. |

-MUSIC4651 | Chamber Music Ensemble Study and performance of chamber music works from duos to octets, for all instruments and voice.
+Study and performance of chamber music works from duos to octets, for all instruments and voice.
 Students will be expected to attend a one hour coaching each week and rehearse on their own as well.
-There will be a final performance at the end of the semester and possible additional performance opportunities. | Fall, Spring. |
+There will be a final performance at the end of the semester and possible additional performance opportunities. |

-MUSIC4901 | Independent Study in Music Independent study affords students the opportunity to pursue special interests or research not treated in regularly scheduled courses.
+Independent study affords students the opportunity to pursue special interests or research not treated in regularly scheduled courses.
 A faculty member, who becomes the student's instructor for the independent course, must approve the proposed study and agree to provide continuing supervision of the work.
 Students must prepare a proposal for independent study.
 To apply for independent study, please complete the online form.
-Undergraduate student and faculty advisor to determine course of study and credit hours. | Fall or Spring. |
+Undergraduate student and faculty advisor to determine course of study and credit hours. |

-MUSIC4911 | Honors in Music First semester of the two semester honors program.
-In conjunction with faculty, selected candidates formulate a program that allows them to demonstrate their musical and scholarly abilities, culminating in an honors thesis, composition, or recital (or some combination of these), to be presented in their senior year. | Multi-semester course: (Fall, Spring). |
+First semester of the two semester honors program.
+In conjunction with faculty, selected candidates formulate a program that allows them to demonstrate their musical and scholarly abilities, culminating in an honors thesis, composition, or recital (or some combination of these), to be presented in their senior year. |

 MUSIC6201 |